 - Ride Europe’s favourite cycle path - Lake Constance

-- Easy going cycling through Austria, Germany and Switzerland
+- Easy-going cycling through Austria, Germany and Switzerland

 - Visit the 'Bavarian Riveria'

-- Lakeside beaches & Alpine mountain views
+- Lakeside beaches and alpine views

 Your cycling trip will begin in Constance, the largest town on Lake Constance and the town which gave the lake its name.
 It is a thriving university town and the unofficial capital of the region.
-You can spend the afternoon exploring the maze of little alleyways and squares or relax at it's Mediterranean style harbour.
+You can spend the afternoon exploring the maze of little alleyways and squares or relax at its Mediterranean style harbour.

 Your first day’s cycling takes you north across to Wallhausen.
-From here you’ll hop on boat across to Uberlingen See where you visit the ancient Lake Dwellings Museum.
+From here you’ll hop on a boat across to Uberlingen See where you visit the ancient Lake Dwellings Museum.
 Cycling onwards through medieval Meersburg the final destination today is Friedrichshafen; here you will find the world's largest collection of aviation exhibitions at the Zeppelin Museum—well worth a visit!